Human-Centred Requirements Engineering for Critical Systems: Insights from Disaster Early Warning Applications: Prototype Evaluation and Stakeholder Feedback

 \subsection{Interviews}

-We conducted semi-structured interviews with our target groups to understand their experiences in using the prototype.
-This involved using the prototype to complete pre-defined tasks and providing feedback on the experience of using the tool.
+We conducted prototype evaluation sessions with our target groups, combining structured task-based interaction with the prototype and semi-structured interview discussion.
+The task-based component assessed usability across the different user groups, while the interview discussion allowed participants to reflect on their experiences and provide open-ended feedback.
+Both components were used to generate the findings reported in Section~\ref{subsec_results}.
 Each interview took approximately 30-45 minutes.
-We advertised our study via social media platforms and personal contacts.
+We advertised our study via social media platforms and personal contacts, which was a pragmatic recruitment approach given the time and resource constraints of the study.
+Participants were eligible if they self-identified as belonging to one of the target groups (older adults or rural residents), owned a smartphone, and were English-speaking.
 We received six responses and conducted Zoom-based online interviews with them.

 During the interviews, participants were first introduced to the prototype and were asked to explore its core features, including the home, map, guides, FAQ, and settings pages.
 They were then tasked with completing seven predefined tasks as outlined in Table \ref{tab:evaluation-general-actions} by interacting with our prototype tool.
 These tasks were designed to test the prototype’s usability across the different user groups effectively.
 After the user performed these tasks, we conducted a discussion with them to understand their experience in using the prototype.
 We audio-recorded each interview, transcribed it later using Zoom's transcription feature and then performed thematic analysis on these transcriptions.